 What many people don’t know about the Philadelphia Zoo is that it’s the oldest and first zoo in the country.
 Commissioned in 1859 and opened in 1874, this zoo is a 42-acre garden that’s home to more than 1,300 animals.
 Discover a variety of exhibits with rare and endangered reptiles, amphibians, birds, and mammals.
 Or get closer to wildlife than ever before with Zoo360 trails – a network of see-through mesh trails that let the animals roam around the zoo.
 You can even book your own private event, such as a birthday, fundraiser, picnic, or a sleepover.

 Eastern State Penitentiary

-If you like history and ghosts, take a trip to the Eastern State Penitentiary.
+If you like history and ghosts (like many of our PHL parking members), take a trip to the Eastern State Penitentiary.
 Once one of the most famous (and expensive) prisons in the world, the penitentiary held a number of criminals from 1829 to 1971.
 Some of the most well-known include Al Capone, William Sutton, Morris Bolber, Leo Callahan, Victor Andreoli, and Freda Frost.
 Today, the building is a U.S. National Historic Landmark and is a nonprofit organization.
 The penitentiary is open to the public for tours, interactive experiences, history exhibits, and a series of art installations.